 This is a beautifully layered cake that is tender with a perfect compliment of unique orange-honey frosting.
 You’ll be surprised how easy it is to make a classic recipe like this.
-Carrot Layer Cake is a beautiful dessert to bring out and share with friends and family.
+A layered Carrot Cake is a beautiful dessert to bring out and share with friends and family.

 I want to know what person first thought that carrots and cake would go well together.
 It sounds terrible!
-It certainly is a delicious combination, though, isn't it?
+It took me awhile to get behind the idea of trying it but boy was I missing out.
+It certainly is a delicious combination, isn't it?
 Pair it with a creamy frosting and there is not a whole lot that beats it.

 I saw this recipe in Christmas Baking 2010 magazine and knew I had to make it.
 My husband's birthday was coming up, so there was my perfect excuse to do so!
 I don't think I need to tell you that it tasted incredible.
 The pictures speak quite well for themselves.